 “One of the many great things about data-driven PhonePe is its data science culture.
 We thrive on taking up hard problems while limiting the risks and experimenting to arrive at better solutions,” explains Kedar.
 The decision-makers back the data science efforts to enable the team to blaze a trail in various payment aspects.
 Data scientists at PhonePe are provided with the necessary time to explain the problems, gather information, and extract value from multiple data.
 With this, PhonePe allows innovation and accepts failures as a part of data science initiatives to keep the team motivated during setbacks.

-While following the right set of principles to drive the team is one aspect to thrive in the competitive market, having the right professionals who fit in the culture is equally important.
+While following the right set of principles to drive the team is one aspect of thriving in the competitive market, having the right professionals who fit in the culture is equally important.
 And since it takes years to understand the basics, tools, and techniques for a data science job, PhonePe relies on professionals who have two to three years of experience in the field.
-However, Kedar believes there are always exceptions, even for someone who wants to change careers but may have to start at the entry-levels and build the required skills.
+However, Kedar believes there are always exceptions, even for someone who wants to change careers but may have to start at the entry-level and build the required skills.

 And when asked about the critical skills he seeks in data scientists while hiring, Kedar said that a strong background in algorithms, basic statistics, optimization, and programming skills is a prerequisite.
 Although some experience in the application of multiple machine learning algorithms helps, he believes new algorithms can always be learned on the job if one has obtained foundational skills.
 And since data science is also a communication-heavy discipline, Kedar stressed the importance of effectively communicating, whether it is to understand the problem or explain the results.
 Apart from the aforementioned skills, he evaluates applicants for the cultural fit-aspirants who can work in hierarchy-less organizations like PhonePe.